 Puerto Rico Highways and Transportation Authority – Electronic Toll Collection System/Customer Service Center.
 Leader of the Nossaman team that advised the Authority on its procurement of a new toll services provider for the various toll roads and toll bridges owned by the Authority.
-The resulting contract will address development, installation, integration, testing and maintenance of the back office toll processing system and all customer interface and payment services (the roadside system will be addressed by a separate procurement).
+The resulting contract will address development, installation, integration, testing and maintenance of the back office toll processing system and all customer interface and payment services.
 Representation included coordination / negotiation with the concessionaire that is responsible for operating the Authority’s two most traveled toll roads.
 Nossaman’s contract terminated on Dec.
 31, 2019, just ahead of the Authority’s receipt of proposals.

 Illinois Department of Transportation – Alternative Project Delivery Programs.
 Key member of the legal team helping the Department develop an alternative project delivery program, with a focus on the use of the design-build, construction manager/general contractor and P3 delivery methods.
 Brandon’s services have included helping draft enabling legislation, meeting with industry representatives to address concerns regarding innovative project delivery, development of training manuals and assisting the agency in selecting potential projects for innovative delivery, including meeting with potential proposer teams regarding proposed projects.